Are You Eligible for Overtime in New York?

 - Forced volunteer hours.
 There are incidents where an employer tells a worker to clock out but continue working.
 Many acquiesce because they need their jobs.
 However, this practice is illegal and you may be able to secure back pay for these incidents.

 - Improperly using “comp” time.
 Employers may offer additional time off (“comp” time) instead of paying overtime.
 This works out on a legal basis if the employee is given a choice between the comp time or overtime pay.
 It is not a legal practice if comp time is the only option offered.

 - Clerical errors.
 Sometimes, employers do not calculate hours correctly.
 That also leads to missed overtime wages and if it is not fixed, a worker may be able to receive back pay and damages.

 If your employer failed to pay you overtime wages when you were entitled to them, you may be able to recover back pay, damages, and attorney fees.
-To evaluate your wage claim and secure the amount owed to you, contact the Law Office of Christopher Q. Davis today to schedule your free case evaluation.
+To evaluate your wage claim and secure the amount owed to you, contact the Working Solutions Law Firm today to schedule your free case evaluation.